609. Education Benefits

 TUITION REIMBURSEMENT

-The Tuition Reimbursement program provides eligible employees with Tuition Reimbursement for themselves or their dependents of up to $3,000.00 per year, with a lifetime benefit limit of $12,000.00 per employee, for tuition and educational fees.
+The Tuition Reimbursement program provides eligible employees with tuition and educational fee reimbursement for themselves or their dependents.
+The maximum reimbursement amount per year cannot exceed the IRS limit on tax-free education assistance, and there is a lifetime benefit limit of $12,000.00 per employee.

 Eligibility